 But not all the flashing of fireflies is motivated by romance.
 While each firefly species has its own pattern of flashing, some females imitate the patterns of other species.
 Males land next to them, only to be eaten alive.

 So the next time you see a firefly, keep in mind that its flickering isn’t just a wonder of the night.
-It’s also a unique, and sometimes deadly, language of love.
+It’s also a unique love language … that can be deadly.

-Bottom line: Why do fireflies light up?
-It’s because of a chemical reaction between an organic compound in the fireflies’ abdomens – called luciferin – and the air.
+Bottom line: Fireflies – aka lightning bugs – light up because of a chemical reaction between an organic compound in the fireflies’ abdomens – called luciferin – and the air.